macOS - Upgrade using Self Service

 Step 1.
-Open the Self Service application from the Applications folder, dock, Spotlight or via Launchpad.
+Open the Self Service application from the Applications folder, dock, Spotlight or Launchpad.

 Before the installation begins, there will be a prompt warning the user that the computer will automatically restart once the installer is ready to begin the upgrade.

 There will be a notification that the download will happen in the background.
-Click "OK".
-When the download finishes the installer will begin the upgrade process.
+Click OK.
+When the download is complete the installer will begin the upgrade process.

 Installing the Upgrade

 The computer will begin the installation process as soon as the installer is ready.
-This will cause the computer to restart, and it will reboot several times during this process.
+This will cause the computer to restart, rebooting several times during this process.
 The typical upgrade takes between 30-60 minutes depending on the age of the computer.
 This process is completely automated and the user will not have to take any action until the upgrade is completed and the user logs into their account.